timothywcrane/RTFM/README.md

 ghostscript - To take the ps file and create a PDF via it's ps2pdf command

-alsa-utils and an audio file in the same folder if you wish script's end notification with aplay.
+alsa-utils and an audio file for script's end notification with aplay.